 In Canada, until very recently, the foreign affairs department was called the Department of Foreign Affairs and International Trade (DFAIT).
-Today, DFAIT is divided into two departments: Foreign Affairs Canada, and International Trade Canada.
+Today, DFAIT is now known as Global Affairs Canada (GAC)

 The European Union also puts emphasis on trade as a vital part of foreign affairs.